section-engineering-education/engineering-education/content/articles/how-to-build-an-nlp-based-emotion-detection-model-using-neattext-and-scikit-learn/index.md

 ![Value count](/engineering-education/how-to-build-an-nlp-based-emotion-detection-model-using-neattext-and-scikit-learn/emotion-value-count.png)

-Let's now start cleaning our dataset using Neattext.
+We can now start cleaning our dataset using Neattext.

 ### Getting started with Neattext
 As mentioned earlier, Neattext is a Python library that is used to pre-process our dataset.
 Neattext will clean the text dataset by removing stop words and other noise.